Bylaws

 Section 3 – Election of Officers

 1. The board will prepare a slate of candidates, accepting suggestions from members and checking qualifications.
-The board will provide chapter members with a list of candidates and qualifications during the annual Fall Conference.
+The board will provide chapter members with a list of candidates and qualifications during the Annual Statewide Conference.
 At the discretion of the board, a nominations and elections committee may be appointed to prepare a slate of candidates for elections.

-2. The election will take place at the annual Fall Conference.
-All chapter members are eligible to vote.
+2. The election will take place at the Annual Statewide Conference.
+All chapter members present are eligible to vote.
 Secret ballots will be used, and write-in candidates will be allowed.
 There will be no proxy voting.

 Section 4 – Vacancies

 1. Should any office become vacant, the board will appoint a replacement.
-The appointee will serve out the term of the position to which they have been appointed.
+The appointee will serve out the term of the position to which he/she has been appointed.

 2. If a board member misses more than three meetings, without notice, the board may declare the position vacant and appoint a replacement.